lsst-ts/observatory-ops-docs/interfaces/interface-setup/index.rst

 ..
 This section should provide a brief, top-level description of the page.

 .. note::
     This is a template file that is associated with a template directory structure.
     This note should be deleted when the section is properly populated

 This page defines how to setup the interfaces for observations, notably the LOVE interface.
+Once the interfaces are setup, procede to :doc:`operating the observatory </procedures/operations/index>`.

 The summit LOVE interface can be accessed at `<http://amor01.cp.lsst.org/login>`__.
 You must be logged on the LSST-WAP or into the VPN to access this site.